RossmacD/Typescript-P5-Starter-Template/README.md

 ```
 - This will build all your code using webpack and generate your website in the dist folder combining all your js and css into one file

-## Contributing
-If you have any ideas, input or questions, create an issue!

-If you would like to add a feature or optimisation create a pull request!😎